ugasmartwatch/Clockface/README.md

            And/or: patterns of the reminders (i.e. different or the same for every day, difference of weekdays and weekend)

 Feb 5-13th: Hard code reminder message and alarm through website.
 Can't collect and parse data into sched libraries.
+Feb 14th: Tried to call E.showMessage and E.showPrompt to parse the messgae data.
+Still cannot figure out how to parse the time to sched.js